 We often encounter patients who are critically sick and need monitoring more than vitals like BP and Pulse rate.
-Patients are often required to be checked for Arterial Blood Gas Analysis to find what exactly is happening in the body of patient’s system.
+Patients are often required to be checked for ABG or Arterial Blood Gas Analysis to find what exactly is happening in the body of the patient’s system.
 But it is often encountered that many students don’t know how to read ABG, and that’s why we are providing Arterial Blood Gas: ABG Interpretation Made Easy.

 Normal Values to check in ABG

 Before actually starting to interpret the ABG reports, one needs to remember the following normal values, without which, it is impossible to analyze anything.
-You can check all the values seen in ABG on wikipedia.
+You can check all the values seen in ABG on Wikipedia.

 The basic components of Arterial Blood Gas are divided as follows:

 Any disturbance means Respiratory cause.

 - More than 45mm Hg: Respiratory Acidosis (could be compensatory)